DKFZ-ODCF/AlignmentAndQCWorkflows/README.md

 Read group IDs in BAMs are determined (input files) from or stored in (output files) the `ID` attribute in `@RG` header lines.
 Usually, read group IDs in FASTQ files are determined from filenames using the patterns `${RUN}_${LANE}`.
 With a metadata input table you can provide FASTQ files with arbitrary file names, because the metadata is taken from the table's columns.

+# Release Branches

+Various versions are in continued production mode at the DKFZ/ODCF.
+These get dedicated release branches named "ReleaseBranch_$major.$minor.$patch", in which only certain changes are made.

+  * No changes that alter previous output.
+  * New important features are sometimes backported -- as long as they do not change the previous results.
+  * Bugfixes that allow running the workflow on some data on which it previously crashed, but that do not alter the existing output, are included.

+Note that ReleaseBranch_1.2.182 is not the newest branch, but the oldest!
+It was derived from a very old version of the workflow (QualityControlWorkflows_1.0.182).
+Sorry, we didn't get the versioning scheme right.
+In the future this won't happen again, as we now adopted semantic versioning for all our projects.